gurico0516/reps/readme.md

 ## Walkthrough
 Register an account through "Sign Up"

-1.Sign In and click your name on the top-right corner
+1.Sign in and click your name on the top-right corner

-2.Update with your name
+2.Look over post list display

-3.Post your oppinion
+3.Post your love reptiles if you have those

-4.look other comments and posts
+4.communicate with reptile lovers

 ## Built Using
 * PHP 7